CrazyFedde/docs/commands.md

 <a name="slowmode"></a>
 ### Slowmode

 Disables the slowmode module or enables it with the given settings, users with the **text.manage_messages** permission are exempt from slowmode limits.
-The slowmode module can be disabled by running the command with no arguments, if the `limit` and `decay` arguments are given the module will be enabled with the given settings.
+The slowmode module can be disabled by running the command with no arguments; if the `limit` and `decay` arguments are given the module will be enabled with the given settings.

 The **general.manage_server** permission is required to run this command.